 Aircrack-ng is one of the most popular wireless passwords cracking tools, which can help you crack passwords by cracking WEP Keys of Wi-Fi 802.11b network.
 Aircrack uses the best algorithms to recover wireless passwords by capturing packets.
 Once enough packets have been gathered, it tries to recover the password.
 To make the attack faster, it implements a standard FMS attack with some optimizations.
 The company behind the tool also offers an online tutorial where you can learn how to install and use this tool to crack wireless passwords.
 It comes as Linux distribution, Live CD and VMware image options.
 You can use any of these.
 It supports most of the wireless adapters and is almost guaranteed to work.

-If you are using a Linux distribution, the only drawback of the tool is that it requires deeper knowledge of Linux.
+If you are using a Linux distribution, the only drawback of the tool is that it requires a deeper knowledge of Linux.
 If you are not comfortable with Linux, you will find it hard to use this tool.
 In this case, try Live CD or VMWare image.
 VMWare Image needs less knowledge, but it only works with a limited set of host OS, and only USB devices are supported.
 Before you start using this tool, confirm that the wireless card can inject packets.
 Then start WEP cracking.
 Read the online tutorial on the website to know more about the tool.
 If you will follow steps properly, you will end up getting success with this tool.

-WPA WPS Tester is one of the most popular Wi-Fi password hacker tools known for breaking the security, and works on both rooted and Android devices.
+WPA WPS Tester is one of the most popular Wi-Fi password hacker tools known for breaking the security and works on both rooted and Android devices.
 This app tests the connection to Access Points with WPS PIN and needs Android 4.0 and up for running.

-Cain & Able is a popular password cracking tool developed to intercept network traffic and then discover passwords by brute forcing them using cryptanalysis attack methods.
+Cain & Abel is a popular password cracking tool developed to intercept network traffic and then discover passwords by brute forcing them using cryptanalysis attack methods.
 It can also recover wireless network keys by analyzing routing protocols.
 If you are trying to learn wireless security and password cracking, you should once try this tool.

 Kismet is a packet sniffer, network detector and intrusion detection system for 802.11 wireless local area networks.
 It works with any Wi-Fi card, which supports rfmon mode.
 It passively collects packets to identify networks and detect hidden networks.
 It can also sniff 802.11a, 802.11b, 802.11g and 802.11n traffic.
 It is built on client/server modular architecture.
 It is available for Linux, OSX, Windows and BSD platforms.